Trevbytes/Chickpeas/testing.md

 ##### Unresolved
  - Removing an ingredient from the database does not remove the ingredient from recipes containing it.
 This results in a error when trying to view the ingredient info from a recipe.
+    - This error is handled with a Error modal to help inform the user of the issue and get back to the site.
  - The filter input does not clear after submitting an ingredient.
     - Code to clear the value after clearing the other input values of an ingredient has been attempted, to no success.
+Due to time constraints this bug has been left unfixed.
  - The filter input does not work on iOS devices.
 A user can still select an ingredient.
 However, the user must scroll through the entire ingredient database to find an ingredient.
+    - A redesign of the filter code would be my ideal solution.
+This bug has been left due to time constraints.
  - Whitespace after an ingredient name causes an internal error when selecting that ingredient from the view recipe page.
+    - This error is handled with a Error modal to help inform the user of the issue and get back to the site.
  - Multiple ajax modals appear to be opened when clicking on an ingredient from the view recipe page.
+    - This error could ideally be solved by going through all the ajax modal code, particularly the code used to close the modals.
+This bug has been left due to time constraints.
 ---
 ## Functional Testing
 ---